ChickenProp/dwnom-interactive/README.md

 I made the green slightly darker to make it easier to see, and also made highlights more obvious.

+Following comments on the first version I submitted, I improved the exposition above the graph, added axis labels and a title, and rearranged the legend.

 ### Feedback

 1. The green of the independents is a bit hard to see against the grey background.
 It’s also hard to intentionally get the right cursor position to trigger the illumination of individual representatives.